YurisCodingClub/accessibility-mentor/README.md

 Before contributing or adding a new feature, please make sure you have already installed the following tools:

 - [NodeJs](https://nodejs.org/en/download)

+### Commands

+1. `git clone https://github.com/YurisCodingClub/accessibility-mentor.git` - to get the code locally
+2. `cd accessibility-mentor` - to navigate into the project
+3. `npm install` - to install all the dependencies
+4. `code .` - to open Visual Studio Code
+5. `npm run dev` - to get the project running

 ## Support